Vertex AI Dispatch and Route Planner

 You can see that some very large US states are regions unto themselves -- Texas, Florida, California, New York, and Michigan.
 Other states are smaller and thus form a region with their neighboring states.

 Vertex can solve all trips -- both transports and non-transports alike -- that occur within a region.
-It cannot solve any trip that crosses into a different region.
+It cannot solve a trip that crosses into a different region.

 Therefore, depending on where you live, it may be able to solve interstate transports, or it may exclude them (leaving them to your dispatcher to assign manually).